 Sunset Seascape In this chapter you’ll learn how Karl captured a coastal seascape using various filters on a very windy day!
 This chapter also includes an insight into Karl’s planning an preparation using various tools.
 Comments November 17, 2017 Log in to Reply Kryn Sporry You can see the wind blowing wildly in the reflection of the window in front of you Karl 😁 that looks like quite a breeze!
 November 19, 2017 Log in to Reply David Creasy Hi Karl This video was just what I needed as I’m off to Tasmania on Tuesday 21st November for some landscape, seascape and waterfall photography.
 I’ve never used a 10 stop ND before and have just bought a Hadia Nano Pro filter system.
 Dave Creasy (Australia) November 19, 2017 Log in to Reply Karl Taylor Good stuff David, have a great trip and good luck with the long exposures.
 November 19, 2017 Log in to Reply Kryn Sporry Nice tutorial, good to hear about preparations too!
 I do have a question on ND grads though.
 It looked like you were using soft grads in that video.
 Is there a particular reason why you specifically chose soft grads?
 I was always under the impression that when the horizon is fairly straight, a hard grad would be fine, and that a soft grad is especially well suited when the horizon isn’t very smooth (eg lots of buildings, trees or mountains).
 In the past I struggled seeing the gradations using soft grads.
 November 19, 2017 Log in to Reply Karl Taylor Hi Kryn, yes you are right but you may have noticed the slight rising headlands, left and right of this shot, but a hard grad would have probably still coped.
 One thing to consider is the DOF and small apertures.
 If using a grad then its graduation will become more pronounced as DOF increases, in the same way dust specks do to.
 Often a soft grad can be useful in seascapes as you commonly have light bouncing off the surface of the sea too and it allows you to reduce this without imposing too much on irregularly shaped rock formations in the foreground.
+June 3, 2018 Log in to Reply Ralf Weyer Something to work with… are you kidding me 😉 Especially the picture you picked up above is just lovely.
+As you can see I’m still working through first stages of your program, but I’m learning soooo much June 4, 2018 Log in to Reply Karl Taylor Thank you Ralf.
 Comments You must be logged in to leave a comment.